 The University provides a number of programs and funding opportunities to faculty for activities that seek to connect Princeton with scholars and institutions abroad.
 Below are the programs and funding to which faculty members can apply.
-These funds vary widely in their particulars such as typical sizes of allocations, proposal requirements and deadlines, selection criteria and processes, durations, etc. These funds are administered by the Vice Provost for International Affairs and Operations in partnership with the Council for International Teaching and Research and faculty governance committees.
+These funds vary widely in their particulars such as typical sizes of allocations, proposal requirements and deadlines, selection criteria and processes, durations, etc. These funds are administered by the Associate Provost for International Affairs and Operations in partnership with the Council for International Teaching and Research and faculty governance committees.

 In addition, the Humanities Council offers collaborative humanities grants to enable faculty to create intellectual communities that will broaden the scope of their activities.
 The Council offers grants to faculty interested in launching multi-year, multi-partner collaborative networks to propose preliminary events–conferences, planning meetings, and gatherings at Princeton.
 More information can be found on the Humanities Council website.